KmWahba808/AZ-900/README.md

 ---

-### 104. "When planning to migrate a public website to Azure, you must plan to pay monthly usage costs."
+### 104. "When planning to migrate a public website to Azure, <u>you must plan to pay monthly usage costs</u>."
 Is the underlined text correct?

 - [x] A. No change is needed
 - [ ] B. Deploy a VPN